gizmore/phpgdo/DOCS/GDO7_PERFORMANCE.md

 Real benchmarks are planned.

+_In summary_: Wordpress is like 5 times slower and and memory hungry than gdo.
 However, Laravel8 was only beaten marginally in memory and CPU footprint.

 ## GDOv7 Performance: Headers

 Watch out for the X-GDO-TIME and X-GDO-MEM headers.

 I am aiming for 5ms pages and 2MB ram on modest complex projects/pages.

 ## GDOv7 Performance: [GDT_PerfBar](../GDO/Perf/GDT_PerfBar.php)